dozmus/csar/design-docs/Useful Material.md

 ### AutoQuery - Query language analysis
 My interest in this project is their query language, and whether it can give me inspiration or insight to help produce my own.
-Their query is broken up into the following groups: program element types (variable, function, etc.) and identifier (if applicable), program element descriptions (contains, ofType, atLine, etc.), relation descriptions (depends on, etc.) and finally targets.
+Their queries are broken up into the following groups: program element types (variable, function, etc.) and identifier (if applicable), program element descriptions (contains, ofType, atLine, etc.), relation descriptions (depends on, etc.) and finally targets.
 Each group can have 0 or more pieces of information within it, so it is descriptive.
-Its language isn't natural (w.r.t. english), you need to memorise an inflexible unorthodox syntax.
+Its language isn't natural (w.r.t. english) and is very mechanical.
 I like how you can specify target file, line number, types, etc. and the fundamental control flow and language elements it handles.
-It is not very in depth though (i.e. omits searching for try-catch blocks, anonymous methods/classes) which hinders its usefulness.
+It is not very in-depth though (i.e. omits searching for try-catch blocks, anonymous methods/classes) which hinders its usefulness.

 ## Related Programs
 * [grep](https://en.wikipedia.org/wiki/Grep)